 Organic balloon walls make a beautiful backdrop for any party.
-They are popular for taking stunning pictures in front of and can be used for both indoor and outdoor venues.
+They are popular for taking stunning pictures and can be used for both indoor and outdoor venues.

-Organic balloon walls are made from latex balloons inflated to various sizes and as many colours as desired.
+Organic balloon walls are made of latex balloons inflated to various sizes and as many colors as desired.
 These walls can be hung using hooks (eg. 3M Command Hook) or can be attached to a metal frame or glued onto a foam board.
 There is no right or wrong way to build an organic balloon wall.
 Every decorator uses different methods, but all produce beautiful results.

 A hanging balloon wall simply means that it is going to be supported by hooks instead of a metal frame.
 Here is one method used to build this type of organic balloon wall.